twlkyao/AndroidCloud/README.md

 1. The device side has part of the key.
 2. The server side randomly generate part of the key.
-3. Set file important level and encrypts the file when uploads.(TODO)
+3. Set file important level and encrypts the file when uploads.
-4. Pass the key in ciphpertext.(TODO)
+4. Pass the key in ciphpertext(Use HTTPS or other methods).
 5. Validate the integrity of the stored data.
 6. Validate the integritey of the downloaded Apps.
 7. Encrypt the contacts and messages.
+8. Recover the contacts and messages.

 ##Attention